ksdavidc/digitalgardenforJrCoders/src/site/notes/Prep Notes/Saturday Class/Student M.md

 This checks for how much is drawn.

 When I receive [check not white v]
-This checks for how much is not white. (it is used in teh begininng to get the initial size of the quadrants)
 ```

+> This checks for how much is not white. (it is used in teh begininng to get the initial size of the quadrants.
 > If you call these, the result goes into the global variable RESULT.

+MAKE A NEW TESTER SPRITE
 ### TESTER Sprite

 >The Tester Sprite calls the coverage stacks to find out how much each quadrant is covered.